Step 1: Customer identification program (CIP)

 Auditors must be able to follow the verification, ownership, monitoring, and escalation steps without any gaps in traceability.
 Each decision and action taken should be adequately recorded, accompanied by explanations and, where appropriate, supporting evidence.
 ShadowDragon provides traceability by capturing each investigative step, allowing reviewers to reconstruct decision logic with full transparency.

-Integrate with AML Monitoring and Reporting
+Integrate with AML monitoring and reporting

 KYC information also needs to integrate with and support the ongoing transaction monitoring system used for AML reporting.
 This will ensure timely and accurate detection of suspicious activity and the creation and submission of SARs or similar regulatory filings.
 KYC information can also support periodic regulatory reporting, such as beneficial ownership reporting.